weishengwu/eShopOnContainers---msft/Home.md

 # Welcome to the eShopOnContainers wiki!

+## NEWS / ANNOUNCEMENTS
+What to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers?
+Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

 ## Related readme files (use them for more information after reading this)

 * Documentation index: [https://github.com/dotnet-architecture/eShopOnContainers/blob/master/readme/readme.md](https://github.com/dotnet-architecture/eShopOnContainers/blob/master/readme/readme.md)